strobo-inc/nrfjprog/README.md

       model\
         __init__.py # Package marker to make model a module. perform_command.py # This is where the functionality of each command is implemented.
-Relies on the pynrfjprog module. device.py # Not used currently.
-Implements a class to represent the specs of a specific device (i.e. NRF52_FP1).
+Relies on the pynrfjprog module. device.py # Implements a class to represent the specs of a specific device (i.e. NRF52_FP1).
 ```

 # Architecture